EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/hpc/run_on_hpc.rst

         user@slurm-exec-019:~> which unzip
         /usr/bin/unzip

-   Obviously the unzip command is available here.
+   Obviously the unzip command is available on this slurm execution node slurm-exec-019.

 Monitor job status
 ..................